Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇳🇱 Netherlands vs 🇬🇧 United Kingdom: e-money licensing compared

 Choosing between Netherlands and United Kingdom for a e-money licence starts with who you will answer to: De Nederlandsche Bank (DNB), acting as prudential supervisor under the Wft (with AFM as conduct supervisor) on one side, Financial Conduct Authority (FCA). on the other, via the Electronic Money Institution licence under the Dutch Financial Supervision Act (Wet op het financieel toezicht - Wft), implementing EMD2; an exempted/excepted EMI status also exists for smaller issuers who do not need a full DNB licence and the Authorised EMI (AEMI) or Small EMI (SEMI) under the Electronic Money Regulations 2011. respectively.
-The two regimes differ on 7 of 10 tracked decision dimensions, including local substance and application cost.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇳🇱 Netherlands partly open